Ah-Tah-Thi-Ki Seminole Indian Museum

-Ah-Tah-Thi-Ki is a museum of Seminole culture and history, located on the Big Cypress Indian Reservation in Hendry County, Florida.
+Ah-Tah-Thi-Ki is a museum of Seminole culture and history, located on the Big Cypress Reservation in Hendry County, Florida.
 The museum is owned and operated by the Seminole Tribe of Florida.
 The museum itself was named in a Seminole language phrase: Ah-Tah-Thi-Ki, which means "a place to learn, a place to remember".

 The museum opened in 1997.
 It has been designated a Smithsonian Institution Affiliate.
 The Museum was accredited by the American Association of Museums in 2009 and it was the first tribally owned museum to receive this title.

 Archives

 The Ah-Tah-Thi-Ki Seminole Indian Museum Oral History Program preserves Seminole history, memory, and culture by recording the spoken word.
-The oral history collection includes interviews conducted in Miccosukee and Creek language.
+The oral history collection includes interviews conducted in Miccosukee and Mvskoke language.

-These interviews can be translated into English but only when it is approved and accepted by the Seminole Tribal members.
-This collection is made up of a variety of VHS, DVD, CD, audio cassette tapes, DAT tapes, reel to reel, BETA, and other types of media documentation.
+These interviews can be translated into English but only when it is approved and accepted by the Seminole Tribal citizens.
+This collection includes a variety of VHS, DVD, CD, audio cassette tapes, DAT tapes, reel-to-reel, BETA, and other types of media documentation.

 The museum maintains the Seminole Indian Library and Archives in order to preserve and make accessible Seminole and Native American history for use by scholars and the general public.
 Holdings include: